 My Approach to Helping

 My name is Jamie and I aim to help you achieve sustainable wellness and discover your own fortitude in those moments you feel overwhelmed, irritable, or just utterly exhausted.
 From the first time we meet and every session after, I focus on building a strong therapeutic relationship and on working together to determine the best treatment approach specifically tailored to you.
 Building a strong relationship within the context of our therapy together allows us to discover underlying patterns, beliefs, emotions, and thoughts that influence how you as a unique individual manage your suffering, and how to use that information to bring about lasting change to lead you towards healthier, happier living.

 More Info About My Practice

-I work with individuals rather than couples or families, and have particular experience helping those struggling with trauma, depression, anxiety, family conflict, and stress management.
+I work with individuals rather than couples or families, and have particular experience helping those struggling with previous or ongoing traumas, depression, anxiety, family conflict, and stress management.
 I focus more on how the human mind works and how to help each unique individual, than on any specific diagnosis.

 Important Factors for Choosing a Therapist